astrofrog/Astropy4MPIK/coordinates.rst

 .. admonition::  Level 2

-    Using the ROSAT Point source catalog (from :doc:tables), convert all the equatorial coordinates to Galactic coordinates, and make a new plot (but don't worry about the bright sources).
+    Using the ROSAT Point source catalog (from :doc:`tables`), convert all the equatorial coordinates to Galactic coordinates, and make a new plot (but don't worry about the bright sources).